 The Board's Investment Committee reviews the Funds' asset mix and makes recommendations regarding asset mix and investment manager structure.

-The investment managers each manage a portfolio of assets on behalf of the Pension or Health & Welfare Fund, within guidelines set by the Board of Trustees through a Statement of Investment Policies and Procedures.
+The investment managers each manage a portfolio of assets on behalf of the Pension or Health Fund, within guidelines set by the Board of Trustees through a Statement of Investment Policies and Procedures.
 The investment managers are appointed by the Board of Trustees.
 The investment managers' performance is monitored by the Investment Committee and the Board of Trustees.

 This site has been provided and is maintained by The McAteer Group of Companies.
 Our group consits of: